6851-2021/Hashing/README.md

 # Hashing

-This project implements Linear Probing and Cuckoo Hashing with simple tabulation hashing.
+This project implements Linear Probing and Cuckoo Hashing with simple tabulation hashing in C++ (mostly C).

-To run test.c to measure performance and collision rate, run
+To run `test.c` to measure performance and collision rate, run `make test`.

-`gcc linearprobe.c cuckoo.c tabulation.c test.c -o test-performance && ./test-performance`